Anupam-dagar/Portfolio-Generator/README.md

 # Portfolio-Generator
 A webapp made in Django to generate a portfolio.

+A sample portfolio built using hoxnox can be seen at [http://hoxnox.herokuapp.com/AnupamDagar/26/](http://hoxnox.herokuapp.com/AnupamDagar/26/)
 # Generate your portfolio in 3 easy steps:
 1. Login or signup
 2. Enter required details.